Tom Hagen (businessman)

-Tom Hagen (born 1950) is a Norwegian businessman.
+Tom Hagen (born 14.
+April 1950) is a Norwegian businessman.
 In 1992, he co-founded Elkraft AS, an electric company.
 Hagen works in property development.
 The financial magazine Kapital lists him as Norway's 172nd richest person.

 His wife, Anne-Elisabeth Falkevik Hagen, was supposedly kidnapped on 31 October 2018 and has not been seen since.
 The suspected kidnappers demanded a nine million euro ransom paid in the cryptocurrency Monero.
 In June 2019, Norwegian police said that they could not rule out that the alleged abduction had simply been a cover for her death.

-On 28 April 2020, he was arrested and charged with murder, or complicity to murder, of his wife Anne-Elisabeth Hagen.
-However, he was released shortly after he was arrested, though he is still a suspect [as of 2022].
+On 28 April 2020, he was arrested and charged with murder, or complicity to murder his wife.
+However, he was released shortly after he was arrested, though he was still a suspect until 18 October 2024, when the charges were dismissed due to lack of evidence.